Zandi03/DIGITAL-DREAMERS/docs/architecture/architecture _ overview.md

 -  Alterations in a layer can impact others if layers are not abstracted properly.
 -  Exceptions in lower layers necessitate robust exception handling in higher layers.
 ## High-Level Architecture Diagram (add your real diagram)
-Example Diagram (Use tools to create a real one):

 +----------------------------+
 | Presentation Layer |
 | (React Frontend) |